sumaiyanalukwago/Tech-Events-in-Uganda/README.md

 ## Why this exists?

 Social media feeds move fast, and important events often get buried.
-This repository serves as a permanent,searchable, and collaborative record to ensure no developer or tech enthusiast in Uganda misses out on growth opportunities.
+This repository serves as a permanent, searchable, and collaborative record to ensure no developer or tech enthusiast in Uganda misses out on growth opportunities.

 Every link in this repository includes a date and time when a particular event will be happening alongside the venue.
 The events are arranged according to months.